Shepard's Citations: Decline of print usage

 In March 1999, LexisNexis released an online version, named Shepard's Citation Service.
 While print versions of Shepard's remain in use, their use is declining.
 Although learning to Shepardize in print was once a rite of passage for all first-year law students, the Shepard's Citations booklets in hardcopy format are cryptic compared to the online version, because of the need to cram as much information about as many cases in as little space as possible.

 Shepard's in paper format consists of long tables of citations (with full case titles omitted) preceded by one or two-letter codes indicating their relationship to the case being Shepardized.
 Before computer-assisted legal research became widely available, generations of lawyers (and law clerks and assistants) had to manually locate the Shepard's entry for a case, decipher all the cryptic abbreviations, then manually retrieve all the cases that were marked by Shepard's as criticizing or overruling a particular case, to determine whether the later cases had directly overruled that particular case on the specific holding of interest to one's client.
 In many jurisdictions in the U.S., it is still possible to cite a case as good law even though it has been overruled, as long as it was overruled on another holding and not the specific holding for which it is being cited.

+Another flaw with the Shepard's paper format is that it was published in the form of hardcover books.
+These books were cumulative only through the date of publication, which posed the problem of how to add new citations after the original publication date.
+Like other law books, Shepard's was traditionally updated through the release of both hardcover and softcover supplement volumes.
+Thus, a researcher had to first consult the most recent cumulative set of Shepard's citators in their law library, then check supplements for additional citations.

 In 2004, market research by LexisNexis indicated that most attorneys and librarians conduct the majority of their research online, but "that there are a number of experienced attorneys, principally in smaller firms, who still prefer print and who are extremely unlikely to change their ways".

-The American textbook Fundamentals of Legal Research formerly included a lengthy illustrated explanation of how to use Shepard's in print, but in the 10th edition released in 2015, that section was replaced with a brief explanation that such "detail is unnecessary for the many researchers who have access to one or more online citators".
+The American textbook Fundamentals of Legal Research formerly included a lengthy illustrated explanation of how to use Shepard's in print as recently as the 9th edition released in 2009.
+In the 10th edition released in 2015, that section was replaced with a brief explanation that such "detail is unnecessary for the many researchers who have access to one or more online citators".
 It was followed by a recommendation that researchers without access to an online citator should telephone or email LexisNexis directly for assistance.